kuematsu3/Dimensionality-aware-Projection-based-OOD-Detection/README.md

-# Reproduction of the paper entitled "Low dimensional properties essential to propagations of outliers in deep neural networks"
+# Reproduction of the paper entitled "Dimensionality-induced information loss of outliers in deep neural networks"

 # Install libraries by PIP
 ```sh